This is the multi-page printable view of this section. Click here to print.

 -------------------------------------------------------------------------------

-Main Repository:
+Main Repository

-Local RsyncUI packages:
+Local RsyncUI packages (by SPM)

-SPM, Swift Package Manager, makes it easy to create local packages.
+SPM makes it easy to create local packages.
 And each package containes their own tests by Swift Testing, the new framwork for creating tests.
 All packages are created by me.

 - RsyncArguments (https://github.com/rsyncOSX/RsyncArguments) - Generate parameters for

-rsyncbased on configurations. - sshCreateKey (https://github.com/rsyncOSX/sshCreateKey) - Assist in creating an SSH identity file and key using RsyncUI.
+rsyncbased on configurations - sshCreateKey (https://github.com/rsyncOSX/sshCreateKey) - Assist in creating an SSH identity file and key using RsyncUI

-- Generate an RSA-based SSH key for default and user-defined keys, including the SSH port number.
+- generate an RSA-based SSH key for default and user-defined keys, including the SSH port number

-- DecodeEncodeGeneric (https://github.com/rsyncOSX/DecodeEncodeGeneric) - Generic code for decoding and encoding JSON data.
+- DecodeEncodeGeneric (https://github.com/rsyncOSX/DecodeEncodeGeneric) - Generic code for decoding and encoding JSON data

 - ParseRsyncOutput (https://github.com/rsyncOSX/ParseRsyncOutput) - Parse and extract numerical values from the output of